JuliaGZL/CSC207-Project/README.md

 Currently, the only package that needs to be installed is `com.discord4j` for the Discord Bot.
 This should be installed automatically if maven is configured correctly.
 If not, you can view the [Discord4J Guide on Download/Installation](https://docs.discord4j.com/quickstart) for more information.

-Note that the version of Java on your device should be no earlier than Java 17.

 ## Usage Guide
 1. Run the program by running `src/main/java/app/Main.java`.